COGS108/Overview/COGS108-Syllabus.md

 ### Final Project Survey

 Every individual in the class will provide feedback about their experience completing this option.
-As this has not been utilized in COGS 108 previously, this feedback will help  assess whether or not this should remain an option going forward.
-Your thoughtful feedback will be very helpful.Link to survey will be provided to students.
 Surveys will be completed individually and are due at the same time as your Final Project (date of the final at 11:59 PM).

 ### Final Project